Porsche Panamera review – a tech-packed sports saloon

 More reviews

-The Panamera range starts from just under £83,000 with the standard 348bhp V6 twin-turbocharged model, with a four-wheel drive option badged Panamera 4 sitting above this as the sole petrol offerings.
+The Panamera range starts from just under £83,000 with the standard 348bhp V6 twin-turbocharged model, with a four-wheel drive option badged Panamera 4 sitting above this.
+The more hardcore GTS model arrived shortly after launch as the only other pure-petrol offering.
 The three other models are plug-in hybrids: the Panamera 4 E-Hybrid, 4S E-Hybrid and top-spec Turbo E-Hybrid – it’s likely other models will be added to the lineup over time.

 The Porsche Panamera’s unique selling point is its impeccably sporty driving feel, even for a four-door saloon car – if comfort’s the main priority you’d be better off with a Mercedes S-Class.